You are here

 How to work with Broker Dealers on Your Reg A+, and how to handle the Problem States

-It is possible to work with a securities attorney and file for your company in all or some of the "problem states" - but this journey takes time and effort.
-When started early in the Reg A+ process, this can result in the most cost-effective solution with no broker-dealer fees.
+It is possible to work with a securities attorney that we will introduce and file for your company to gain access to investors in the "problem states" - this process takes time and is the most cost-effective solution with zero broker-dealer fees.
+Starting this early in the Reg A+ process is necessary.

 Related content: